The 10 Best Suburbs to Live in SYDNEY: Reviewed and Ranked in 2024

 However, Newtown’s popularity has led to increasing property prices, which may strain affordability for some couples.
 Additionally, while the suburb has a decent number of parks and recreational areas, they can become crowded during peak times.

-In summary, Newtown is ideal for couples who value a creative, lively atmosphere but are willing to accept the trade-off in affordability and crowded public spaces.
+Newtown is ideal for couples who value a creative, lively atmosphere but are willing to accept the trade-off in affordability and crowded public spaces.

 2. Crows Nest (Score: 79/100)